carlosnavaja16/carlosnavaja16/README.md

 ## Hi I'm Carlos 👋
 #### I'm from Venezuela and have been living in the U.S. since 2006.
 I'm a barber.
-I went to school for CompSci, but my interests include economics and literature.
+I went to school for CS, but my interests include economics and literature.
 I'm looking to enter the tech sector as a software engineer.

 - 🔭 I’m currently working on a multiplatform app for my barber business.
 - 🌱 I’m currently learning a little bit everithing